nickdoth/COMP7320-KPs/README.md

 1. Be able to solve the problem that users cannot clearly tell their needs, as well as the problem that analysts cannot understand user's need. (via providing a tentative(sth. in draft) for experimental purposes.)
 2. Improves user paticipation in system developement.
 3. Useful for resovling unclear objectives.
-4. Can use knowledge exported from early iterations. (?)
+4. Can use knowledge exported from early iterations. (❓)

 #### Cons

 1. Not being strict.
 2. Problem analysis may be incomplete and thus only the most obvious and **superficial**(not being deep) needs will be addressed, resulting inefficient practices being easily built into the new system.
 3. Requirements may frequently change significantly.
-4. Identification of non-functional elements is difficult to document. (?)
+4. Identification of non-functional elements is difficult to document.(❓)
 5. Designers may neglect documentation, resulting in insufficient justification for the final product and inadequate records for the future.
 (Why they will have narrow focus when they prototype quickly?)

 #### Use Prototyping When...